olleharstedt/olleharstedt.github.io/_posts/2023-04-11-strategies-to-make-functions-pure-php.markdown

 * Return a lambda wrapping the effect
-* Return a command class, like `WriteSettingToDatabase`
+* Return a command class, like `WriteSettingToDatabase` ** An alternative to command classes is to use promises instead, though they can be harder to inspecct by the unit test code
 * Pass an `IO` class which accepts effects to be executed later, `$io->defer(new WriteSettingToDatabase($setting))`
 * Use `yield`